hyc-dev-spec/go2cmux/README.md

 1. Reads the current folder from Finder
 2. Launches `cmux` if needed
-3. Opens that folder as a new `cmux` workspace
+3. Opens that folder in `cmux` using the selected mode

 The current implementation is intentionally small and focused.
 It does not modify `cmux`, and it does not depend on a locally built development copy of `cmux`.